-The Revlon Bar offers light snacks and a full-service bar.
+The Grand Tier Bar offers light snacks and a full-service bar.
 It is also open two hours prior to curtain for pre-curtain and intermission dining.

 The Belmont Room is available for pre-performance dining and intermission cocktail service for Guild Members at the Donor Level (or higher) and Met Patrons.
 Pre-curtain and intermission bars are located in Founders Hall and on the Orchestra, Parterre (Parterre Box ticket holders only), Grand Tier and Family Circle levels.
 Snacks are available.
 A pre-curtain and intermission bar is available in the Board Room for the members of the Metropolitan Opera Patron Program.